Orange Palm Dart

 Underneath, the markings are less pronounced, and the dark brown area is restricted to a patch along the hind margin of each forewing, and a spot near the tornus of each hindwing.
 This latter spot is not visible when the butterfly is in its normal resting posture.

 The females are slightly larger than the males, have more rounded wings, and are usually dark brown with a few sparse yellow marks.
 The females have some variation in colour, some specimens being light brown with orange markings just as extensive as those of a male.
 The wingspan of the female is about 4 cms.
 The male is somewhat smaller.

-Other races of this species are found from Indonesia to the Solomons, including:
+Various races of this species are found from Indonesia to the Solomons

 The subspecies sperthias Felder 1862, is found around the coast of mainland Australia, including